SMC242/uni-notes/cs/Django/Dynamic Files.md

 ---
+aliases:
+- Media
 tags: Django
-aliases: ["Media"]

 ---
 # Overview
 - Media is any dynamic file, as opposed to a [[Static Files#Overview|static file]]
 - This is often user-generated content like avatars or images of products